 We’re proud of the work we’ve done and so are our clients.

-We don’t accept nominal fees that won’t cover the cost of doing the work.
+As a for-profit business, we don’t accept nominal fees that won’t cover the cost of doing the work.

 If you would like us to do some work for you, and expect to have us engage in an unpaid pitch, or paid by a nominal fee that won’t cover the cost of doing the work, we respectfully decline in advance.